Inhumans: Death of the Inhumans

+Imperial

+The Inhumans are returning as a major force after a period of relative obscurity.
+Maximus and Black Bolt are revealed as the instigators of a recent interstellar crisis.
+Maximus uses his genius to manipulate the Elder of the Universe, Grandmaster into playing a dangerous game, but it turns out the Grandmaster was merely a pawn in a larger scheme orchestrated by Black Bolt to restore Inhuman glory.

 Powers and abilities

 Even without using the Terrigen Mist, the Kree modifications, combined with centuries of selective breeding, have given all Inhumans certain advantages.
 Their average lifespan is 150 years.
 An Inhuman in good physical condition possesses superhuman attributes, such as superhuman strength, reaction time, speed, and endurance greater than the finest of human athletes.
 Karnak and other normal Inhumans who are in excellent physical shape can lift one ton and are physically slightly superior to the peak of normal human physical achievement.
-Exposure to the Terrigen Mist can both enhance and in some cases reduce these physical capabilities.
+Exposure to Terrigen Mist can both enhance and in some cases reduce these physical capabilities.
 Most Inhumans are used to living in a pollution-free, germ-free environment and have difficulty tolerating Earth's current level of air and water pollution for any length of time.

 Known Inhumans

 Alpha Primitives

-The Alpha Primitives are a slave race created by the Inhumans, first appearing in Fantastic Four #47 (February 1966).
+The Alpha Primitives are a humanoid slave race created by the Inhumans, first appearing in Fantastic Four #47 (February 1966).
 Because of the Inhumans' low population, they created a labor force of hominids bred to be strong, but of limited intelligence.
+They were also rendered unable to breed and were only produced only by cloning.

+The scheming usurper Maximus once tried to use the Alpha Primitives in his schemes, mutating three of the creatures into malevolent beings of pure mental energy known as the Trykon, but they were defeated and banished into the Negative Zone.

-They were also rendered unable to breed, being produced only by cloning.
-They were used by Maximus the Mad in several schemes, resulting in their being freed from servitude by Black Bolt; they would no longer be cloned and those already made would be allowed to live out their lives in a preserve under the city proper.
-After some time though it was understood that the Alpha Primitives could not live on their own, and the previous arrangement was reversed.
+Maximus later tried to use the latent guilt most Inhumans felt about the Alphas in one of his many plots to overthrow the royal family of Attilan, utilizing Omega, but the guilt was abolished when the Inhumans' ruler Black Bolt declared the Alpha Primitives free.
+The Alphas would no longer be cloned, and those already made would be allowed to live out their lives in a preserve under the city proper.

+The remaining Alpha Primitives live quietly in their preserve, many still mindlessly performing the jobs for which they were trained.
+At one point, the Inhumans Karnak and Gorgon are revealed and punished for advocating the continued use of the Primitives as slaves.
+After some time, it was understood that the Alpha Primitives could not live on their own and the previous arrangement was reversed.

-The former king of the Inhumans called the Unspoken revealed that the Alpha Primitives are actually humans who have been exposed to gas created from Xerogen Crystals, a substance created by the Kree as a weapon for the Inhumans to use against their human enemies.
+The Unspoken, the former king of the Inhumans, revealed that the Alpha Primitives are actually humans who have been exposed to gas created from Xerogen Crystals, a substance created by the Kree as a weapon for the Inhumans to use against their human enemies.